pcclarke/myd3docs/readme.md

 **Description**

-Applies the nest operator to the specified array, returning a nested D3 map.
+Applies the nest operator to an input array, returning a nested D3 map.

-The map is structured such that each map entry (key-value pair) in the returned map object corresponds to key functions in the nest operator.
-The entry value depends on the number of registered key functions: if there are multiple key functions, the value is another map up to the bottom leaves.
-If there is just one key function or at the bottom map, the value is the array of elements filtered from the input array that have the given key value.
-If no keys are defined, returns the input array.
+The map is structured such that each map entry (key-value pair) in the returned map object corresponds to the nest operator's key functions.
+How many levels of map entries there are depends on the number of key functions.

+Inside the map entry, the key value is determined by the value of the key at its level in the hierarchy of the nested object.
+The entry value is either the next nested map down, or an array of elements (leaves) filtered from the input array that match the key value of their map.

+If no keys are defined, nest.map returns the input array.

 **Example**